Backend APIs

 - Hot reload: Install

-cargo-watch(cargo install cargo-watch) and runcargo watch -x run - Logs: Set
+cargo-watch(cargo install cargo-watch) and runcargo watch -x 'run -p cookest-food-api'orcargo watch -x 'run -p cookest-app-api'in separate terminals - Logs: Set

-RUST_LOG=debugin your.envfor verbose output - Migrations: Run on every
+RUST_LOG=debugin your.envfor verbose output - Migrations: Run automatically on startup for both services